 Figure 2 - Enhanced stretch-band signal and discrimination obtained with Raman concatenation

 IPS offers over 50 standard wavelengths ranging from 405 nm to 1570 nm.
-Laser modules are available in single mode (TEM00)/single frequency (< 100 kHz FWHM) or multi-mode with power > 6W and can be ordered free space or fiber coupled.
-Their Hybrid External Cavity Laser (HECL) features high output powers, narrow spectral bandwidth and enables the customer the ability to define the wavelength and spectral bandwidth, along with output power.
+Laser modules are available in single-mode (TEM00)/single-frequency (< 100 kHz FWHM) or multi-mode with power > 6W and can be ordered free-space or fiber-coupled.
+Their Hybrid External Cavity Laser (HECL) features high output powers, narrow spectral bandwidth and enables the customer with the ability to define the wavelength and spectral bandwidth, along with output power.
 In addition to bringing outstanding products to the market, IPS is committed to offering a world-class level of quality, customer care and service.

 The R series of wavelength-stabilized, single-mode and multimode laser diodes offer a narrow wavelength spectrum in wavelengths from 633nm thru 1064nm.
 Package options range from components as basic as a TO-56 or 14-pin BF packaged diodes, to OEM modules including electronics, to UL/CE and IEC certified turn-key systems.